natura-cosmeticos/natds-rn/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of change

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] feat: new feature for the user, not a new feature for build script
+- [ ] fix: bug fix for the user, not a fix to a build script
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] docs: changes to the documentation
+- [ ] style: formatting, missing semi colons, etc; no production code change
-- [ ] This change requires a documentation update
+- [ ] refactor: refactoring production code, eg. renaming a variable

-# How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

-- [ ] Test A
+- [ ] test: adding missing tests, refactoring tests; no production code change
-- [ ] Test B
+- [ ] chore: updating grunt tasks etc; no production code change

 # Checklist: